What We Do

 The Daughters of Bulgaria brings prevention and awareness of human trafficking and sexual exploitation to our communities.
 We proactively build relational bridges (outreach) to women who are enslaved in the sex trade and intervene on their behalf when opportunities arise.
 Through the Rose Garden Program, we provide recovery and reintegration to formerly exploited women with their children.
 Why?
 No one ever experiences exploitation without experiencing trauma, and this trauma affects and colors every aspect of that individual’s life – emotional, psychological, physical, relational and spiritual.

-How much better would it be if we could only keep women and children from being swept away into the river of human trafficking to be commercially sexually exploited in the first place, how much better!
+How much better would it be if we could only keep women and children from being swept away into the river of human trafficking to be commercially sexually exploited in the first place!
 This is Prevention & Awareness of the dangers and destruction they will face.
 Once swept away, IF they can escape through Outreach & Intervention, they begin crossing the bridge to what will be a life-long struggle for Recovery from abuse & to Reintegrate into society.
 Even so, there is HOPE for a new life!
 They are no longer drowning in that horrible river.

 According to the Founding Act of the Daughters of Bulgaria Foundation (DofBF), our objectives are:

 - To raise funds to fulfill the DofBF’s objectives and charitable activities and to use these funds according to and in pursuit of its objectives and charitable activities.